daviddetorres/hipster-metrics-with-prometheus/README.md

 ![Prometheus node exporter CPU metric](resources/cpu-metric-detail.png "Detail of the node exporter CPU metric")

 As we can see, a metric can be defined by different values tagged as labels.
 In this case, we can see that the instance can give information about the seconds of each of the CPUs of the node (with the 'cpu' label) spent in different 'modes' ('idle', 'system', 'nice', 'iowait'..).
+The more different combinations of labels that a metric can have, the higher the cardinality of the metric.
+This is a feature of the metrics that has to be taken into account in order to dimension the Prometheus instances, due to each of them can process a limited amount of data.

 Let's first try to see the time used by each CPU.
-But to do this, we would have to subtract one value from the next one and divide it for the integration time in order to calculate the seconds per seconds used...
 But don't worry, because Sam just found out that the Prometheus query language (promQL) makes it all by himself.
-WE just have to write in the text box the following query to have the same graph, but with an integration interval of 5 minutes:
+We will do it step by step.
+We will start writing in the text box the following query to have the same graph, but with an integration interval of 5 minutes:

 ```
 rate(node_cpu_seconds_total[5m])